910.3 Dynamic Message Signs (DMS)

 - 3) Traveler information and suggested alternative routes for delays and/or congestion caused by planned or unplanned events.
 Alternative routes are suggested with caution; sufficient trailblazing must be provided.

-- 4) Child abduction alerts originating in the local area
+- 4) AMBER or Blue Alerts originating in the local area

 - 5) Travel times

-- 6) Child abduction alerts originating outside the local area
+- 6) AMBER or Blue Alerts originating outside the local area

 - 7) Ozone alerts

 - 8) Advance date or time notice for scheduled incidents such as lane closures, road closures, moving operations or special events.

 - 9) Approved standard public service messages associated with special campaigns (i.e. work zone awareness week, share the ride) or other public information that improves highway safety and reduces congestion.

 - 10) When circumstances exist so that no message regarding safety or traveler information as defined by the previous listed priorities is warranted, Messages and Special Messages as outlined in EPG 910.3.2.16 Driver Safety Campaigns shall be displayed on all DMSs in Missouri.
 Messages shall be rotated regularly so that a variety of information is displayed to the traveling public.
 No message shall be excluded from the rotation unless otherwise approved by Traffic and Community Relations staffs.